otrv4/otrv4/otrv4.md

 Use the following checks to validate a prekey message.
 If any checks fail, ignore the message:

-  * Check if the user profile is not expired
+  * Check that the user profile is not expired
-  * Check if the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message
+  * Check that the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message
   * Check if the user profile version is supported by the receiver

 If one prekey message is received:

+  * Validate the prekey message.
-  * If the prekey message is valid, decide whether to send a non-interactive auth message if the long term key in the use profile is trusted or not.
+  * If the prekey message is valid, decide whether to send a non-interactive auth message depending on whether the long term key in the use profile is trusted or not.

 If many prekey messages are received: